martido/genny/README.md

-Genny is a simple library for generating Java classes out of text files.
+Genny is a simple library for generating Java classes from text files.
 I'm using it mainly with plain old property files to avoid having to work with strings.

 For example a resource bundle containing the following key/value pairs ...